 This year, young archaeologists Nate, Sam, Lucas, Angela, Maria and Kate (Hays did not have last names of participants) unearthed pieces of carnival glass from the early 1900s; a piece of cobalt that appears to be part of an inkwell from the 1880s; various bone pieces most likely from animals; Depression-era glass pieces; a blacksmith’s file and nail pull from the 1870s; stoneware pieces; and a toy airplane from the 1930 or 40s, which is being professionally cleaned.

-Page 2 of 2 - Some of the items found simply baffle Hays and her colleagues at the museum, none of whom can identify everything that was discovered or its significance.
+Some of the items found simply baffle Hays and her colleagues at the museum, none of whom can identify everything that was discovered or its significance.
 Every piece tells a story about those who lived before, and finding items that link together brings a certain level of excitement to the young diggers.
 Maria found a piece of Depression glass that fit perfectly together with a piece Lucas found.
 Much of what was found can likely be linked to the Erie Canal or people traveling along the canal, so the possibilities are endless.

 “It gives us a timeline of what people used,” Hays said.
 “Then we can determine how folks lived.”